-Alien invasive vegetation management within these areas must be done according to the Alien Vegetation Management Plan in Annexure 6.
-The Wetland Offset Study and Implementation Plan (Annexure 7) needs to be implemented.
+Alien invasive vegetation management within these areas must be done according to the Alien Vegetation Management Plan in Annexure 6. accordance with t the The Wetland Offset Study and Implementation Plan (Annexure 7) needs to be implemented.
+NOTE: it is recommended that the wetland offset area be registered as a conservation servitude to ensure future protection of the offset site in perpetuity (at least 30 years).
 Adhere to the Maintenance Management Plan (Annexure 16) for all maintenance aspects undertaken within the vicinity of Freshwater Ecosystems.
-Faunal and Avifaunal habitat beyond the demarcated area should not be cleared or altered, except Implement mon accordance with Wildlife Management Annexure 11. - as needed for safety reasons around taxiways and runways as per the Wildlife Hazard Management Plan ( Annexure 11 ) for the airport.
-Remedial Action Non-compliance to be reported to the Applicant and the Competent Authority.
-Penalise individuals The condition of Botanical sensitivity areas will be monitored every year by a suitably competent be management changes or actions (alien clearing, lack of fire, etc.) that are needed.
-Guidelines on complants have been established must also be included.
-If erosion has occurred, it must immediately be rehabilitated through stabilisation of the embankme The Wetland Offset Study and Implementation Plan (Annexure 7) needs to be implemented.
-Implementation of the Wildlife Hazard Management Plan in Annexure 11. potanist, and they ongoing maintenar will make re ecommendations for any areas within which S&F Adhere to the Maintenance Management Plan (Annexure 16) for all maintenance aspects underta aken within the vic inity of Fres hwater Ecosystems. aken within the vic inity of Fres hwater Ecosystems.
-Date Adhere to the Maintenance Management Plan (Annexure 16) for all maintenance aspects underta aken within the vici Responsible Party inity of Fres Date Adhere to the Maintenance Management Plan (Annexure 16) for all maintenance aspects underta PERFORMANCE Responsible Date Adhere to the Maintenance Management Plan (Annexure 16) for all maintenance aspects underta PERFORMANCE Responsible Date Adhere to the Maintenance Management Plan (Annexure 16) for all maintenance aspects underta PERFORMANCE Responsible
+Wildlife Management Annexure 11.
+Hazard Plan - Faunal and Avifaunal habitat beyond the demarcated area should not be cleared or altered, except as needed for safety reasons around taxiways and runways as per the Wildlife Hazard Management Plan (Annexure 11) for the airport.
+Remedial Non-compliance to be reported to the Applicant and the Competent Authority.
+Penalise individuals who deviate from t the targets.
+The condition of Botanical sensitivity areas will be monitored every year by a suitably competent be management changes or actions (alien clearing, lack of fire, etc.) that are needed.
+Guidelines on of plants have been established must also be included.
+If erosion has occurred, it must immediately be rehabilitated through stabilisation of the embankment The Wetland Offset Study and Implementation Plan (Annexure 7) needs to be implemented.
+Implementation of the Wildlife Hazard Management Plan in Annexure 11 .
+Adhere to the Maintenance Management Plan (Annexure 16) for all maintenance aspects underta ngoing maintenand ce of these n, where ap areas within which S&R PERFORMANCE Date Details of Transgression Responsible Party Action Гаken

 Objective Reduce the risks associated with Climate Change.
 Risk Actions Monitoring Targets Health & Safety and Operational & Value Chain Impacts associated with Wildfires, Landslides, Water Scarcity, Extreme Heat, Urban & Riverine Floods.
 Wildfires Identify infrastructure and areas on site that are vulnerable to wildfire risks.
 Consider wildfire risks in site design and layout planning and fuel management procedures.
 Construct firebreaks in areas vulnerable to wildfires.
 To ensure health and safety of employees, site evacuation and emergency response plans for wildfire events should be implemented.
 Ensure backup power systems are available, should energy supply be disrupted.
 Veld Fire management within the site must be undertaken in accordance with the Veld Fire Management Plan - Annexure 5.
 It is essential that the CWA develop an Emergency Preparedness and Response Plan to provide for emergency procedures during operational phase.
 Water Scarcity The CWA should increase water storage, reduce water use and improve water consumption efficiencies.
 Ensure that multiple potable water sources are available for the site to alternate between should it be required.
 Investigate monitoring and forecasting systems to help predict future periods of drought and enhance preparedness.
 Monitor water consumption during drought periods to prevent compromising water availability.
 Refer to GOAL 18: WATER EFFICIENCY & CONSERVATION.
 Extreme Heat Keep facilities/buildings cool with efficient use of air-conditioning.
 Consider building designs appropriate for local climate that are conducive to cooling in summer i.e., consider building orientation, natural shading, and ventilation.
-WastemanagementWithin the site must beundertaken in accordancewiththeWasteManagementPlanAnnexure 8.Veld FireWanagementWithin the site must beundertaken in accordancewiththeVeld FireManagementPlan-Annexure 5.Design Principles must beundertaken in accordancewith theAnnexure 5.Design Principles must beundertaken in accordancewith theArchitectural/UrbanDesignGuidelines for the CapeWinelandsAirportDevelopment(Annexure 13) and inAccordanceVanagementPlans(Annexure 9).The CWA StormwaterManagementPlan(Annexure 10) needs tobe adhered too.
-Reducing the project's
+Waste management within the site must be undertaken in accordance with the Waste Management Plan - Annexure 8.
+Veld Fire management within the site must be undertaken in accordance with the Veld Fire Management Plan - Annexure 5.
+Design Principles must be undertaken in accordance with the Architectural/ Urban Design Guidelines for the Cape Winelands Airport Development (Annexure 13) and in Accordance with the Landscaping Plans (Annexure 9).
+The CWA Stormwater Management Plan (Annexure 10) needs to be adhered too.
+Reducing the project's carbon footprint and enhancing sustainability.